computerline1z/codemap/README.md

 ## Requirements (essential)
-- IDA Pro that supports IDA-python (6.6, 6.8 is recommended, don't use cracked version, Codemap might not work)
+- IDA Pro 6.5 or after.
+(6.6 is recommended, don't use cracked version, Codemap might not work)
 - Python 2.x

 ## Requirements (recommended)